Team26SWP/InnoAlias/docs/API.md

 - `200 OK`: Confirms the tag has been deleted.
 - `401 Unauthorized`: If authentication fails.
 - `403 Forbidden`: If the current user is not an admin.
+- `404 Not Found`: If the tag is not found in any deck.

 ### DELETE `/api/admin/clear/logs`
 Clears all admin action logs.